SAKryukov/generic-state-machine/docs/index.md

 <span style = "border: thin solid black; padding-left: 1em; padding-right: 1em">System.Object</span><big>&#x21FD;</big><span style = "border: thin solid black; padding-left: 1em; padding-right: 1em">TransitionSystem</span><big>&#x21FD;</big><span style = "border: thin solid black; padding-left: 1em; padding-right: 1em">Acceptor</span><big>&#x21FD;</big><span style = "border: thin solid black; padding-left: 1em; padding-right: 1em">Transducer</span>
 ~~~

+## Notes on the Generic Parameters

+The types of the namespace `StateMachines` depend on the generic-type parameters `STATE`, `INPUT`, and `OUTPUT`.

+Typically, the generic-type parameters hould be any enumeration types with their enumeration members representing states.
+However, it is not a strict rule.
+In principle, any type with public static fields can be used for the `STATE` type.
+In this case, the public static fields will represent the transition system states.
+Please see [the example](#heading-non-enumeration-example) illustrating the use of a non-enumeration type `STATE`.

 ## Delegate ValidStateTransitionAction

 An instance of the delegate provides a way to define a side effect of a valid transition between two states, `startState`, and `finishState`.
 For example, in the hardware automation applications, it can operate the hardware.